BollaBerg/MA2002-Bachelor-project/code/README.md

 This project is running on Python `3.10.2`

 All packages can be found in `requirements.txt` and, as usual, installed by running `pip install -r requirements.txt`

+Note that in order to run Gmsh, you need to install the Gmsh backend as well.
+I did this (on Arch Linux) by running `yay -S gmsh`, but depends entirely on your OS.
+Information on how to install Gmsh can be found at https://gmsh.info